-We are facing yet another extremely busy disaster season with several active responses.
+We are facing yet another extremely busy disaster season.
 You can support the day-to-day activities within a shelter which may include working in reception, registration, feeding, dormitory, information or other areas within a shelter.
 Free online training will be provided.
 Volunteers are asked to commit to multiple local shifts of 4-12 hours each.
 For those able to travel outside of their local area, a commitment of at least 14 consecutive days, working 8- or 12-hour shifts is required.